johnston9/shot-caller-production/TESTING.md

 </h2>

 ### The Account Page
 Description: When My Account is clicked on in the Navbar the user's Account page opens.
-It displays all the user's Projects and a link to the user's Budgets.
-It displays how many Projects are left on the subscription and has a "Create Projects" button.<br>
+It displays all the user's Projects and a link to the user's Budgets. <br>
 Note: If a plan is cancelled and the user purchases a new plan all their old Projects will display and be usable but they are not included in the total remaining.

+#### Platform Projects

 - Use Case: View "Platform" Projects. <br>

-  1. Click on the My account link and the My Account page opens.<br>
+  1. On purchasing a Subscription click on the My account link and the My Account page opens.<br>
   2. The User's "Platform" Projects display along with a link to the seperate "Budgeting Software".<br>

 - Use Case: Create a Project. <br>